 5 Skills That Set Roger Federer Apart From The Rest

-When you think of the world’s greatest male athletes, who comes to mind?
+Who comes to mind when you think of the world’s greatest male athletes?

 These are men who have transcended their sports to become cultural icons.
-They are symbols of greatness.
-Symbols of what humans performing at the highest levels can achieve.
-They remind us of what is possible.
+They are symbols of greatness, symbols of what humans performing at the highest levels can achieve, and symbols of what is possible.

-If you’re a tennis fan, Roger Federer will also be included on this list.
-After winning the Wimbledon for a record 8th time, Federer has cemented himself as one of, if not the greatest tennis player to ever walk the earth.
+Roger Federer will also be included on this list if you're a tennis fan.
+After winning Wimbledon for a record 8th time, Federer has cemented himself as one of, if not the greatest tennis player ever to walk the earth.
 With over 100 total victories during his career, it’s hard to argue with anyone who puts him at the top of the tennis pantheon.

 Even Rafael Nadal, one of Federer’s greatest opponents, once said about him, “If anyone says I am better than Roger, then he doesn't know anything about tennis.”

 Like other great athletes, Federer is more than an athlete.
-But without a doubt, he is an incredible tennis player.
-He has turned tennis into some beautiful - an art form or dance of sorts.
+But he is undoubtedly an incredible tennis player.
+He has turned tennis into something beautiful—an art form or dance of sorts.

 Preethi Ramamoorthy wrote this regarding Federer:

-In Plato’s scheme, the concepts of truth and beauty are closely related.
+In Plato’s scheme, truth and beauty are closely related.
 And Federer's tennis has always been described as beautiful.
 John McEnroe, the sport’s previous presiding genius, once called him “the most perfect player” — almost suggesting that this is how the game should be played.

 What is it that sets Federer apart from others on the court?
 Why has he been so successful?
-What skills does he employ that make him so good?
+What skills does he employ that makes him so good?

-Here are 5 reasons Federer has been so successful.
+Here are five reasons Federer has been so successful.

 #1 - The Eastern Grip